Ys (series): Games

 Falcom released Ys V as a Super Famicom exclusive.
 A standalone title, it gave Adol a jump and manual attack.
 It was criticized as being too easy; in response to this, Falcom put out Ys V Expert, a harder version of the game.
 A PS2 remake of Ys V by Taito was released 2006 in Japan.

-After this, the series remained dormant for eight years (except for remakes such as Ys Eternal), during which time Falcom abandoned console development altogether, choosing instead to focus on the Microsoft Windows platform.
-They announced a new game in the series, entitled Ys VI: The Ark of Napishtim, which was released on 27 September 2003.
+After this, the series remained dormant for eight years (except for remakes such as Ys Eternal), during which time Falcom abandoned console development altogether, choosing instead to focus on the Windows platform.
+The sixth game in the series, entitled Ys VI: The Ark of Napishtim, was released in September 2003.
 Ys: The Oath in Felghana, a remake of Ys III, was released in 2005.
-A spin-off game called Ys Strategy was released on 16 March 2006 in Japan for the Nintendo DS.
+A spin-off game called Ys Strategy was released in March 2006 in Japan for the Nintendo DS.
 Unlike the rest of the series, it is a real-time strategy game.
 It received lackluster reviews and general disdain from fans.

 Ys Origin was released in December 2006.
 It takes place 700 years before the events of the first game, following the separation of Ys from Esteria.
 The two initial playable characters are Yunica Tovah and Hugo Fact.
 The two characters' stories play out somewhat differently during character interactions.
 Adol appears only as a hidden bonus character.
 Falcom has since released a new version of the game that required a copy's registration serial number sent to Falcom along with shipping charges to get an extra enhancement disc for the game.
 With this disc the player would be able to play as Adol, along with various other new features.
 Ys Seven was released in Japan in 2009 for the PlayStation Portable.
 Unlike the previous entries in the series, this time the player has a party of characters fighting simultaneously against enemies on the field, and can change the controlled character on the fly with the press of a button.
 This system has been maintained in all subsequent games in the series.
 The graphics also had a significant upgrade compared to Ys Origin.

-In September 2012, Ys: Memories of Celceta was released for the PlayStation Vita.
-Ys VIII: Lacrimosa of Dana was released in Japan on 21 July 2016 for the PlayStation Vita, and was later ported to the PlayStation 4, Microsoft Windows, and Nintendo Switch.
-Ys IX: Monstrum Nox was released on the PlayStation 4 in Japan on 26 September 2019.
+In September 2012, Ys: Memories of Celceta, a canonical remake of Ys IV, was released for the PlayStation Vita.
+Ys VIII: Lacrimosa of Dana was released in Japan in July 2016 for the PlayStation Vita, and was later ported to the PlayStation 4, Windows, and Nintendo Switch.
+Ys IX: Monstrum Nox was released on the PlayStation 4 in Japan in September 2019.
 It was released in North America and Europe in 2021.
-Ys X: Nordics is scheduled for release in Japan for the PlayStation 5, PlayStation 4 and Nintendo Switch in 2023.
-It will feature naval exploration and combat for the first time in the series.
+Ys X: Nordics was released in Japan for the PlayStation 5, PlayStation 4 and Nintendo Switch in September 2023.
+It features naval exploration and combat for the first time in the series.